-California Civil Code > Part 5.
-Common Interest Developments (Davis-Stirling Common Interest Development Act) > Chapter 4.
-Ownership and Transfer of Interests > Article 4.
-Restrictions on Transfer > Civil Code §4610.
+California Civil Code > Commercial & Industrial Common Interest Development Act > Chapter 4.
+Ownership and Transfer of Interests > Article 2.
+Restrictions on Transfer > Civil Code §6656.
 Partition Actions in Condominium Projects

 (1) More than three years before the filing of the action, the condominium project was damaged or destroyed, so that a material part was rendered unfit for its prior use, and the condominium project has not been rebuilt or repaired substantially to its state prior to the damage or destruction.

 (2) Three-fourths or more of the project is destroyed or substantially damaged and owners of separate interests holding in the aggregate more than a 50-percent interest in the common area oppose repair or restoration of the project.